Silent-faith/economic-activity-checker/README.md

 # economy-class-classifer

-In this I trained a machine learning model on a data of people in which I have to predict whether a person is economiaclly active on the basis of the data so I trained a xg boost classifier model on that data and **deplyed this as web app on the heroku platfrom** So now it can be use from the we url **https://economyclassifier.herokuapp.com/** for the further prediction of other data.
+In this I trained a machine learning model on a data of people in which I have to predict whether a person is economiaclly active on the basis of the data For this I used  xg boost classifier

+This model is deployed  as a web app on the heroku platform.
+So you can access this model from the URL **https://economyclassifier.herokuapp.com/**